Three Skewed Matrix Variate Distributions: Three Matrix Variate Skew Distributions

 \subsection{Some Properties}

-One interesting element that we see for all three of these distributions is that there is an equivalence between each of these matrix variate distributions and their multivariate counterparts.
+One interesting element that we see for all three of these distributions is that there is a relationship between each of these matrix variate distributions and their multivariate counterparts.
 Specifically,

 These properties can be easily seen by using the representation of $\fX$ given in \eqref{eq:mmvmix} as well as the property of the matrix variate normal distribution given in \eqref{eq:normprop}.

 We can also easily derive the moment generating functions for each of these three distributions.
 Using the representation for a random matrix $\fX$ given in \eqref{eq:mmvmix} and the moment generating function for the matrix variate normal distribution given in \cite{Dutilleul99}, we have that the moment generating function in the general case of a matrix normal variance-mean mixture is